Gardo House

 The Gardo House (Note: aka Guardo House) was a Gilded Age mansion in Salt Lake City, Utah.
 Built from 1873 to 1883, it became the official residence (Note: beginning on April 9, 1879) of the president of the Church of Jesus Christ of Latter-day Saints (LDS Church) during the tenures of John Taylor and Wilford Woodruff.
 It was later occupied by several different families from Salt Lake City's high society, before being demolished in 1921 to make way for the Federal Reserve's Salt Lake City branch building.

 Construction

-Joseph Ridges, designer and builder of the original Salt Lake Tabernacle organ, and William H. Folsom, worked together to draw the plans and superintend the construction.
+Joseph H. Ridges, designer and builder of the original Salt Lake Tabernacle organ, and William H. Folsom, worked together to draw the plans and superintend the construction.
 Folsom, who had been LDS Church Architect from 1861 to 1867, had played a vital role in the design and construction of the Salt Lake Theatre, Salt Lake Tabernacle, St. George Tabernacle, Salt Lake Temple, Manti Temple, St. George Temple, and many private residences.
 He was also the father of Harriet Amelia Folsom Young, making him Brigham Young's father-in-law.